cthorne66/Yii-ol-Backbone/README.md

     $ php yiic.php migrate

+Webserver configurations
+    in your httpd.conf:

+      uncomment line: LoadModule rewrite_module modules/mod_rewrite.so

+    if your project isn't at the root of your webserver, you may have to enable virutal hosts.
+Uncomment this line:
+        Include conf/extra/httpd-vhosts.conf

 Optional - if you chose to enable the Gii code generation tool, then you can use this url and password

     URL:      http://hostname/path-to-yiibackbone/gii (for example: http://localhost/YiiBackbone/gii)